 The first residents of this region were the Potawatomi Indians who settled in the Chicago area in the eighteenth century.

 By 1873 the population of Brickton was 405, and when the residents voted to incorporate that year, the village was renamed Park Ridge with George Carpenter as our first village president.
 Over the next decades, as Park Ridge established its identity as a residential community, its leaders sought to develop the look of a traditional New England town, with large homes on wide lots and a profusion of trees.
-Apartments were banned and industrial development discouraged.
+Apartment buildings were banned and industrial development discouraged.

 A large grammar school was built in 1893 on the site of the present public library and a high school district was formed in 1902.
 In 1898, Andrew Carnegie donated $7500 to fund a library, which opened in 1913.